GitlianWarrior/swe-3313-fall-2025-team-10/project-plan/technology-selection/README.md

 ## Frameworks

-- **Back-End: Spring Boot with Maven**
+- **Back-End - Spring (using Spring Boot with Maven)**
-  - **Why Selected**: Spring Boot is a required web framework that simplifies the development of Java-based web applications.
-It provides the core architecture for handling user requests, managing application logic, and connecting to our data source.
-We will use Maven for dependency management as it is the industry standard for Java projects.
+  - **Why Selected**: Required for Java based projects by the project guidelines.

-- **Front-End: [Enter Here]**
+- **Front-End: Bootstrap**
-  - **Why Selected**: [Enter Info Here]
+  - **Why Selected**: Bootstrap was chosen for its extensive library of pre-built, responsive components and integration with Spring Boot, making it suitable for creating a professional interface without excessive custom CSS.

 ## Storage Plan: SQLite